learnk8s/knote-js/01_writing_a_note_taking_app.md

 [Express](https://expressjs.com/) and [Pug](https://pugjs.org/api/getting-started.html) are two popular choices when it comes to web servers and templating engines in Node.js.

-This is how [a basic template for a Node.js project with Express and Pug](https://expressjs.com/en/guide/using-template-engines.html) looks like.
+This is what [a basic template for a Node.js project with Express and Pug](https://expressjs.com/en/guide/using-template-engines.html) looks like.

 Now, create an `index.js` file with the following content: